-The 5.6-Meter Earth Station Antenna provides high gain and exceptional pattern characteristics.
-The electrical performance and exceptional versatility provides the ability to configure the antenna with your choice of linearly- or circularly-polarized 2-port or 4-port combining network.
-Versatility is provided at the time of initial purchase, as well as in the future, as your satellite communication requirements evolve.
+The 7.6-Meter Earth Station Antenna provides high gain and exceptional pattern characteristics.
+The electrical performance and exceptional versatility provides the ability to configure the antenna with your choice of linearly-or circularly-polarized 2-port or 4-port combining network.
+That versatility is provided at the time of initial purchase, as well as in the future, as your satellite communication requirements evolve.

-The aluminum reflector is precision formed for accuracy and strength, requiring minimal assembly.
-The reflector assembly is 5.6 meters (18.3 feet) in diameter and segmented in a 16-piece configuration to reduce shipping volume and to facilitate transport to remote sites.
-Reflector panels are chromate converted and coated with a highly reflective white paint.
+The aluminum reflector is precision formed for accuracy and strength requiring minimal assembly.
+The reflector assembly is 25-feet (7.6-meters) in diameter and segmented in a sixteen piece configuration to reduce shipping volume and facilitate transport to remote sites.
+Reflector panels are chromate converted and painted with a highly reflective white paint.

 The versatile tripod mount can be purchased with either manual or motorizable capabilities.
-The tripod mount features 180° Azimuth coverage in three continuous 120° overlapping ranges, and 90° continuous Elevation adjustment.
+The tripod mount features 180 degree azimuth coverage in three continuous 120 degree overlapping ranges and executes 90 degree continuous elevation adjustment.
 This large adjustment range provides non-critical foundation orientation and the ability to view geostationary satellites from horizon-to-horizon, from any location worldwide.

 The motorizable tripod mount features self-aligning bearings for the elevation pivots, resulting in "zero" backlash.
 This mount can be operated manually, but has the ability to be upgraded for motorized operation, including step-tracking or SmarTrack® applications.
-The motorizable mount type is indicated by the ES56 or ES56HS letters within the antenna type number.
-The addition of the letter "HS" within the antenna type number indicates that the mount includes High Speed Azimuth/Elevation machine jackscrews, instead of corresponding Azimuth/Elevation strut assemblies.
+The motorizable mount type is indicated by the ES76 or ES76HS letters within the antenna type number.
+The addition of the letter "HS" within the antenna type number indicates that the mount includes High-Speed Azimuth/Elevation machine jackscrews, instead of corresponding Azimuth/Elevation strut assemblies.
 The Azimuth/Elevation jackscrews are equipped for integration with the optional motor drive systems.
-A cross-axis grounding kit is supplied with each mount to ensure the electrical interconnectivity of the complete structure.
+A cross-axis grounding kit is supplied with each mount to ensure electrical interconnectivity of the complete structure.

-The aluminum enclosure and hot-dipped galvanized steel mount maintain pointing accuracy while ensuring durability and reliability.
+The aluminum enclosure and hot-dipped galvanized steel mount maintain pointing accuracy and ensures durability and reliability.
 The antenna and standard manual mount with enclosure will survive 125 mph (200 km/h) wind, in any position of operation, without damage or permanent deformation in moderate coastal/industrial areas.
 Severe conditions require additional protection.